alecandido/phd/thesis/referees/simone-marzani.md

   removed.

 ## Chapter 3
-- [ ] In section 3.1, there is a brief description of DGLAP evolution and EKO.
+- [x] In section 3.1, there is a brief description of DGLAP evolution and EKO.
   These topics are presented as if they were mentioned for the first time, while they were discussed at length in chapter 2.
 I would suggest rewording this paragraph.

 ## Chapter 4
-- [ ] The second paragraph on page 61 must be corrected because it refers to something discussed at the beginning of the chapter... while this is the very beginning of the chapter
+- [x] The second paragraph on page 61 must be corrected because it refers to something discussed at the beginning of the chapter... while this is the very beginning of the chapter
-- [ ] I find the final paragraph on page 61 difficult to read: “two orders, etc”.
+- [x] I find the final paragraph on page 61 difficult to read: “two orders, etc”.
 On page 62, second paragraph of section 4.1, I do not understand what is meant by “consumed”.
-- [ ] On page 64, the second and third paragraphs of section 4.2 are hard to read.
+- [x] On page 64, the second and third paragraphs of section 4.2 are hard to read.
 Also, I do not understand the meaning of the sentence “by appointing the distribution...”
 - [ ] On page 68, I think that a few equations describing the schemes A, B and C could be helpful.
+  > many objects need to be defined to write down the equations, that are
+  > definitely not straightforward, so they are omitted in favor of the
+  > reference to the exact section in the original paper
 - [ ] I do not have specific suggestions, but I do find section 4.4. difficult to follow, although well-detailed.
+  > and you're not alone...
+  > if this problem were not confusing in the first place, this whole note,
+  > together with all the discussion that generated it, would have not been
+  > required, and the original paper would have been the only relevant
+  > reference...
+  > but I accept that my attempt to clarify the problem to a technical audience
+  > failed the purpose of addressing the confusion of a broader public

 ## Chapter 5
-- [ ] This chapter closely follows the Nature publication and its supplemental material.
+- [x] This chapter closely follows the Nature publication and its supplemental material.
 Thus, the text is clear, although in a couple of instances it should have been better adapted to the thesis format, e.g., on page 98 one can find the expression “in the main manuscript”, clearly referring to the publication.